David Saar Salama: Military service

 On the 7th of August 2014 he was promoted to the rank of Rear Admiral (Tat Aluf) and was appointed commander of the Haifa naval base, a position in which he served until the 16th of August 2017.
 In the years 2017-2019 he has served as the commander of the Depth Corps.
 On the 15th of March 2019 he was appointed chief of the Navy's staff, a position in which he served until August 2021.
 On the 1st of September 2021 he was promoted to the rank of Vice Admiral (Aluf), and a day later was appointed as the commander of the Israeli navy.

-On November 8, 2025, the Turkish Attorney General's Office issued an international arrest warrant for Netanyahu and 36 senior Israeli government officials, including David Saar Salama on charges of genocide in Gaza and the seizure of the Somod Global Fleet ship..
+During the Gaza war, the Chief Public Prosecutor's Office in Turkey issued an international arrest warrant for Salama on charges of genocide for his alleged involvement in Israeli atrocities in the Gaza Strip.

+Spain's highest criminal court, the Audiencia Nacional, opened preliminary proceedings against Israeli political and military officials including Salama over the Israeli navy's assault on the Freedom Flotilla's Gaza-bound aid ship 'Madleen'.

+In the UK, the Hind Rajab Foundation filed criminal complaints with the UK Metropolitan Police War Crimes Unit regarding the Israeli military assault on the British-flagged humanitarian vessel Handala in international waters on the night of 26–27 July 2025.

+The INF use of lethal force against fishers without warning, and destruction of fishing infrastructure, under Salama, have been characterised as grave violations of international human rights law.
+The UN has pointed out that International humanitarian law explicitly prohibits the use of starvation of civilians as a method of warfare.

+On 16 April 2026, Eyal Harel took command of the Israeli Navy from Salama during a ceremony at the Atlit naval base.

 Awards and decorations

 Salama was awarded three campaign ribbons for his service during three wars.